Workshops and Talks

 * taking time to express and feel our sorrow, anger, despair, etc about living in a society drenched in corporate culture

 * learning the art of 'democratic conversation'

 * beginning to craft strategies to recover our democracy from corporate rule (with specific focus on existing local campaigns)

-This is a workshop lasting two full days.
+This is a workshop lasting two full days (and ideally also a Friday evening).
 I can handle as many as 35 and as few as 10 people per workshop.
-12 to 25 is ideal.
+15 to 25 is ideal.
 No previous experience or knowledge is necessary to attend.

 I have been leading this workshop since 1998 across the US and Canada.
 My desire is to bend the workshop towards the specific needs of your community members, and focused on the corporate harms taking place in your community.

 * Next Steps in Dismantling Corporate Rule: Visioning, Developing and Managing a Campaign

 Continuing where we left off - developing/designing tactics and strategies to shift power towards We the People.
 Kind of like Organizers Training 101, but unlike the standard training, we do NOT concede/assume that corporations have legitimate rights of persons under the Constitution, and proceed from that more democratic assumption.

 Additionally, we can focus on and practice some of the following, depending on the group's highest priorities: